 Mistake 6 – Not aligning your investments with your financial goals:

 While looking for tax saving instruments, do not invest in a financial product only for the purpose of tax planning.
 Consider factors like your family’s needs, your long term financial goals and your life stage based requirements, to evaluate and find a plan that aligns with all your goals.
 For instance, if you are a young and unmarried, you might want to accumulate money in the near future to meet specific goals like marriage, a lavish trip etc. In this case, you shall opt for options with shorter maturity and easy liquidity options.
 However, if you are married and are planning kids, you might want to opt for investments with a longer period of maturity, keeping your children’s future expenses in mind.
-The Guaranteed Savings Plan by Canara HSBC Oriental Bank of Commerce Life Insurance offers guaranteed benefits along with the flexibility to choose your savings horizon, to meet your specific life goal.
+The Guaranteed Savings Plan by Canara HSBC Life Insurance offers guaranteed benefits along with the flexibility to choose your savings horizon, to meet your specific life goal.

 Tax saving can get confusing and may seem tiresome at times.
 However, it is important to ensure your hard earned money is put in the right places.
 So, research and plan thoroughly before making investments to gain the maximum and more relevant returns.